 - a.
-No Club, player, official, referee or linesman shall be compelled to participate in football on days identified on the Football Association Religious Calendar or Sundays, except that membership of or participation in Sunday football shall be taken as consent to play on Sundays, except when Christmas Day falls on a Sunday. - b.
-All Clubs below Step 7 of the National League System shall be bound to place their players at the disposal of the Association for County matches, the choice of such players to rest with the Rules and Competition Working Group appointed by the Members at their first meeting.
+No Club, player, official, referee or linesman shall be compelled to participate in football on days identified on the Football Association Religious Calendar or Sundays, except that membership of or participation in Sunday football shall be taken as consent to play on Sundays, except when Christmas Day falls on a Sunday. - b. i.
+All Clubs below Step 6 of the National League System shall be bound to place their players at the disposal of the Association for County matches, the choice of such players to rest with the Rules Revision and Competitions Working Group appointed by the Members at their first meeting.

+ii.
 A player selected to play for the County and failing to do so shall not play for any Club on the day of the County game for which he or she was selected unless he or she first obtains the consent of the Association.
 A player in contravention of this Rule shall be charged with misconduct and be dealt with accordingly.

-In the event of any Club having two or more players selected to represent the County such Clubs shall on application in writing to the Chief Executive, be granted permission to postpone their fixture.
-The Association shall have the power to postpone any club Matches which may affect or be affected by County engagements provided the Association gives the clubs affected 14 days' notice. - c.
-The County colours shall be Old Gold shirts, Black shorts, Black/Gold socks.
+iii.
+In the event of any Club having two or more players from a team within the club selected to represent the County such Clubs shall, on application in writing to the Chief Executive, be granted permission to postpone the matches of those team(s).